 The Jeep Wrangler 4xe Is the Least Fuel-Efficient Plug-in Hybrid SUV on the Market

-As fuel prices rise and political pressure mounts, car manufacturers continue increasing their hybrid lines, including Jeep with the Jeep Wrangler 4xe.
-As the new Jeep plug-in hybrid (PHEV), the Wrangler 4xe has received a lot of attention, especially after President Joe Biden was spotted driving one around town.
+As fuel prices rise and political pressure mounts, car manufacturers increase their hybrid lines, including Jeep with the Wrangler 4xe.
+As the new Jeep plug-in hybrid (PHEV), the Wrangler 4xe has received attention, especially after President Joe Biden was spotted driving one around town.

 What are the specifics of the Jeep Wrangler 4xe?

 Jeep lists the Jeep Wrangler 4xe as having a starting MSRP of 54,595, and it has a lot to offer.
 The Wrangler 4xe maintains the aesthetics of its gas-powered predecessors with a rugged, outdoorsy exterior perfect for offroading escapades.

 Edmunds lists the four-wheel eight-speed model as providing 375 horsepower at 470 lb-ft of torque for an enjoyable ride.
 It also has a 3,500 lb towing capacity and 1,280 lb payload for outdoor adventures.
 The Wrangler 4xe also has a weather-resistant interior and a drain valve, making cleaning a breeze after a day on muddy terrain.

 Despite the rugged features, there is a lot of modern technology and luxury comfort to enjoy with the Wrangler 4xe.
 All models have an 8.4-inch infotainment system, navigation, and an LTE Wi-Fi hotspot.
 The SUV is also Apple Play and Android Auto compatible.